 - Map and Locations

 The Sandra Day O’Connor College of Law at Arizona State University offers an alternative, conditional path to admission into the JD program: the Master of Legal Studies Honors (MLSH) program.
-It is designed to give students whose credentials would not normally qualify for regular admission into our JD program a chance to prove they can succeed in law school.
+The MLSH program is designed to give students with strong credentials who were not offered a spot in the JD class an opportunity to prove they belong at the Sandra Day O’Connor College of Law.
 Applicants selected for this program have an opportunity to gain admission to the JD program beginning in spring 2020 through their successful completion of the MLSH program in fall 2019.